 The American Camp Association (ACA) is governed by a volunteer Board of Directors, individuals who are charged with hiring the association’s chief executive and overseeing the business and affairs of the corporation.
 The purpose of the Board is to see to it that ACA determines and accomplishes appropriate results for the appropriate people at an appropriate cost, while avoiding unacceptable situations and conditions.
 The Board also serves as the link between the organization and the people who are interested or potentially interested in the camp experience.

-ACA’s Board consists of 15 – 21 members, elected by the Board to three-year terms.
+ACA’s Board consists of 15 to 21 members, elected by the Board to three-year terms.
 Members may serve two consecutive terms, but must then be off the board for at least a year.
-There is an exception for the president, who may extend his or her board service for up to an additional three years.
+There is an exception for the president, who may have his or her board service extended for up to an additional three years.

 The Board believes that all board members, present and future, must:

 - understand and value the vital role camps play in the development of healthy children and young people;

 - advocate articulately for ACA and its vision in political, social, community, and business forums;

 - access, activate, and lead volunteers through corporate, civic, and governmental connections;

 - engage philanthropic or corporate networks to solicit and secure immediate and long-term financial resources for ACA;

 - advance the mission, vision, values, and ends of ACA by extending personal and professional credibility, expertise, and leadership to the organization; and

 - think broadly and strategically about the role of camps and of ACA.